rousso1/scss-root-selectors/README.md

 #consass (Concise SASS)
-##Concise SASS.
-A DRY, maintainable and scalable SCSS solution for styling large scale projects
+##A DRY, maintainable and scalable SCSS solution for styling large scale projects

 ---
 ##The main problems with css at large scale apps: